gangverk/sling-hugo/content/post/rejection-letter-template.md

 Regards,

 Malcolm Reynolds
 Manager, XYZ Restaurant

 <END TEMPLATE>
-<end template=""></end>

-The rejection letter doesn’t have to be long, drawn out, or complicated.
+<p>The rejection letter doesn’t have to be long, drawn out, or complicated.
 Just keep the language professional, provide only necessary information, and get right to the point.
-That way you can build a good reputation even with those you have to turn down.
+That way you can build a good reputation even with those you have to turn down.</p>

-For more great management tools and advice, and for help scheduling your employees, visit [GetSling.com](www.getsling.com) today.
+<p>For more great management tools and advice, and for help scheduling your employees, visit <a href="www.getsling.com">GetSling.com</a> today.</p>
+</end></begin>